yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ## :file_folder: Examples

-In folder [**boards**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/boards) you will find  a collection of software examples I used over the last couple of years for playing with various boards.
+Subfolders in [**boards**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/boards) contain a collection of software examples I used over the last couple of years for playing with various boards.

 All examples were created and build with **VSCode/PlatformIO**.
 Make sure you have the latest **Arduino ESP32 development package** installed (V5.1.1 at the time of this writing).